-3.1 No. of Flywheel Teeth or Pulses Per Revolution (optional)
+3.1 No. of Flywheel Teeth (optional)

 This parameter provides the conversion factor needed to display speeds as RPM values instead of Hertz values.
 Adjusting this parameter is optional.
 The default value of 0 disables Hertz (Hz) to RPM conversions so all set speeds are displayed in Hertz.
 Setting this parameter to a value other than zero enables Hertz to RPM conversion.